 Being stuck without signal can be frustrating, but does it mean you can ditch your network and break your mobile contract without charge?
 Here is when you can cancel your contract without facing a hefty fee.

-For thousands of people having a mobile phone is an essential item, allowing you to make calls & texts, access emails and the internet on the go – but, even the latest iPhone or Android is useless if you don’t have any mobile coverage.
+For thousands of people having a mobile phone is an essential item, allowing you to access e-mails, use the internet on the go and make phone calls and texts on the go - but, even the latest iPhone or Android device is useless if you do not have any mobile coverage.

 Under current UK law a mobile network is not required to cancel a mobile contract without charge due to poor network coverage.

-However, the Communications Consumer Panel has recommended to Ofcom that all mobile network providers offer a 14 day cancellation period to protect consumers – whether this will be implemented in the near future is yet to be seen.
+However, all mobile network providers offer a 14 day cancellation period to protect consumers.

 Many network providers do include an additional cooling off period with their mobile phone contracts, where they can be cancelled freely without any charge.

-Some mobile networks offer a guarantee of acceptable network coverage within their mobile contracts, allowing you to cancel if you find that you don’t have the signal that you expected.
+Some mobile networks offer a guarantee of acceptable network coverage within their mobile contracts, allowing you to cancel if you find that you do not have the signal that you expected.